Charles Middleton, 1st Baron Barham: Naval career

 "I find politics have got too great a hold on [the Navy Board] for me to withstand it ...

 I shall contend no more for the public, having raised a nest of hornets already by so doing.
 I trust those who follow me will have more weight than I have had, and influence ministers to correct these evils."

 — — Extract from an unsent letter to John Montagu, First Lord of the Admiralty in 1786.
 Middleton resigned his Navy Board positions in 1790.

-In 1784, Sir Charles Middleton was elected Tory Member of Parliament (MP) for Rochester, a seat he held for six years, and on 24 September 1787 he was promoted rear admiral.
+In 1784, Middleton was elected as a Tory Member of Parliament (MP) for Rochester, a seat he held for six years, and on 24 September 1787 he was promoted rear admiral.
 By 1786 he had become disillusioned with his role as Comptroller of the Navy, seeing it as beset by internal politics between the Admiralty and the Navy Board.
 In 1786 he prepared a letter to the First Lord of the Admiralty indicating he would "contend no more for the public," and urging the appointment of a successor who could "have more weight than I have had, and influence ministers to correct these evils."
 The letter was never sent, but Middleton resigned his position in 1790 and effectively retired from naval affairs.

 Promotions based on seniority continued to be received, despite Middleton's retirement from active service.
-On 1 February 1793 he was promoted to vice admiral, and in May 1794 he was appointed to the Board of Admiralty.
-He became First Naval Lord on 7 March 1795 and was promoted to full admiral on 1 June 1795.
-He was finally, in May 1805 (at the age of 79), appointed First Lord of the Admiralty.
+He was promoted to Vice-Admiral of the White on 1 February 1793, and again to Vice-Admiral of the Red on 12 April 1794; in May 1794, Middleton was appointed to the Board of Admiralty.
+He became First Naval Lord on 7 March 1795 and was promoted to Admiral of the Blue on 1 June 1795 and Admiral of the White on 14 February 1799.
+In May 1805 Middleton was appointed First Lord of the Admiralty.
 He was also created Baron Barham, of Barham Court and Teston in the County of Kent, with a special remainder, failing male issue, to his only child, his daughter, Diana Noel, 2nd Baroness Barham, and her male heirs.
-He resigned office in 1806 and died seven years later, aged 86, at his home of Barham Court.
+On 9 November 1805 Middleton was promoted to Admiral of the Red before resigning his office in 1806 and dying seven years later at the age 86 at his estate of Barham Court.